Sorting

 onSort fires on every sort change, whether triggered by clicking a header or by

 a defaultSortFieldId change.
-It receives the sorted column, the new direction, and
+It receives four arguments: the primary sorted column,

 <DataTable